Pavan-1997/Azure_DevOps_Repos/README.md

 To interact with Git, you can make use of Git clients such as Git for Windows, VSCode, etc Git provides a version control system, but you need a hosting service to host your codebase(repositories).
 You can use git hosting services such as GitHub, Azure Repos, Bitbucket, Gitlab, etc.

+### TFVC
+Another type of version control system is TFVC, a centralized version control.
+In TFVC, only a single codebase version is downloaded locally, historical data is maintained on the central server.
+You can host TFVC on hosting services such as Perforce, SVC, Azure Repos, etc.